Lexyful/What-s-Cookin/README.md

 - There were times where all of us as developers had different approaches and tasks we desired to take on at a given time throughout the development of our project.
 We made sure to communicate major changes using our GitHub project board and had daily scheduled meetings to check in with one another through Zoom.
 - We had some trouble delegating certain tasks.
 We spent the majority of the time together and that made it hard to accomplish every goal we wanted to.
 - We had some issues with working with certain Javascript classes tied to our DOM.
+- We had to work with with three other partners on integrating multiple data models and data manipulation techniques while making sure the code is modular and reusable has been a challenge.
+- Writing tests in proper syntax that cover a variety of happy/path scenarios which test the code has been a great learning curve and added perspective into code architecture of a project.
+- Debugging and fixing any bugs or issues that have arise has been both challenging and rewarding considering the group dynamics / problem-solving as we progress with this project.

 ### Wins
 - We were able to get our classes for our different pieces of information to display successfully onto the main interface of our web application.